Edgar vs. Buffer

 Your update gets stored in your library.
 When every other update in that category has been posted, Edgar will post this one again, so it can be seen by a wider audience while you carry on, worry-free.

 Your update is posted once, then disappears, never to be seen again.

 You constantly add new content – if not, you’ll receive multiple emails from Buffer until you do.
 You repeat this cycle every day, forever and always.

 How is Edgar different from the other social media scheduling apps out there?

 We’ve put together this handy dandy chart to help explain.

 Schedule posts on multiple social networks in advance

-Attach photos to your Facebook and Twitter posts
+Attach photos and videos to your posts

 An auto-refilling queue based on your saved content, so you never miss a scheduled timeslot again